dkwo575/Plant-Monitoring-System-2025-Master/README.md

 4. Use pip to install packages include Flask, SocketIO, pyrealsense2(Any Version is available), MMDetection (mmcv-full = 1.6.0 and mmdet = 3.1.0)

-### IoT Sensor system
-1. Install Arduino to control MCU with sensors
-2. Install XAMPP that can run Apache server and MySQL server to transfer data from MCU to MySQL Database
-3. Use the Arduino file names as final.ino
-4. Use PhP file to communicate between Apache Web Server and MySQL server.

 ### Server setup
 1. Install Nginx for Frontend and Gunicorn for Backend.
 2. Follow the instructions on how to use Nginx and Gunicorn.